 Which value is the next most important that I absolutely cannot live without?

-If while piecing together your value hierarchy you find words with similar meaning, then simply combine them together into one core value.
-For instance achievement and success are two similar values that can be merged together in such a way.
+If while piecing together your value hierarchy you find words with similar meaning, then just combine them into one core value.
+For instance, achievement and success are two similar values that can be merged together in such a way.

 Once you have established your value hierarchy, look at the list of values you have in front of you and ask yourself: